 - Breeding Stock - you need to ensure, in order to produce healthy puppies, you have a healthy bitch and stud to breed

-- Stud Services - If you are the owner of a healthy bitch, there are fees you will usually need to pay for a pedigree stud who can also produce healthy litters
+- Stud Services - If you are the owner of a healthy bitch, there are fees you will usually need to pay for a pedigree stud who can also produce healthy litters.

 - Caring for the parent dog(s) - this includes health tests, vaccinations, food, any extra supplements that may be required and insurance.

-- Pre-breeding Health Screenings - these are veterinary costs
+- Pre-breeding Health Screenings - veterinary costs

 - Whelping (Birth) - this can be a very costly and time-consuming part of the process and is arguably one of the most important.
 Whelping (birthing) stations, blankets etc are needed but also professional help on hand should a c-section need to take place.
 This is more common in some breeds as opposed to others but is a cost that you will need to factor in.

-ensuring the bitch/stud is fit and healthy.
+Ensuring the bitch/stud is fit and healthy.

 Before choosing to breed dogs you need to ensure the ones you are choosing to breed from are fit and healthy by completing health tests on both parents.
-Ensuring the bitch is a mature age and her temperament is suitable for whelping before mating her is also key to hopefully preparing her for a successful birthing experience.
+Ensuring the bitch is of a mature age and her temperament is suitable for whelping before mating her is also key to preparing her for a successful birthing experience.
 Talking to the breeder of your bitch may help in order to ensure her mother went through a smooth pregnancy or if there were any complications.

 It is advised that you have a clean, sanitised whelping station for when the litter is due, comfortable bedding, lots of knowledge of what's expected of you throughout the birth and your local vet on hand for any questions, queries or concerns you may have at all during the pregnancy.
 Dogs are pregnant for 63 days (9 weeks) but it is best to prepare for whelping anywhere from 58 days.

-do I have the space to devote to a litter of puppies?
+Do I have the space to devote to a litter of puppies?

 Smaller breeds tend to have smaller litters of pups whereas the larger breed dogs are prone to having more.
 There are, however, a number of factors, other than breed, that can determine the litter size.

-how much time will I need to spend with the pups?
+How much time will I need to spend with the pups?

 Litters of pups are very similar to newborn babies, except you will have many more of them...all at once!
-Whilst puppies wean off of mum at around 3-4 weeks of age, this transition can be difficult, time-consuming and messy!
+Whilst puppies wean off of mum at around 3-4 weeks of age, this transition can be difficult, time-consuming, and messy!
 If there is a runt of the litter that needs extra ‘mum time’ this is always a good time to keep them with mum for a while whilst the rest of the pups are moving onto solids.